 ABOUT

-He has almost 70 caps for the Wallabies, is the second highest point scorer for the Western Force and 3rd highest for Queensland Reds.
+He has almost 70 caps for the Wallabies, is the second highest point scorer for the Western Force and 3rd highest for the Queensland Reds.

 James is a versatile player who can play anywhere in the back line, with over 200 professional rugby games under his belt before arriving at Rugby Park.